jrsawvel/Warbler/README.md

 This might lead to the discovery of other personal publishers, and it might encourage more readers to launch their own websites.

-The initial version of Warbler was built with:

-* Ubuntu Linux
-* Nginx
-* FastCGI
-* Perl
-* HTML::Template
-* CouchDB
-* Memcached

-The app is small.
-Parsing the HTML for the Webmentions was the tricky part.
-But I would like to create additional versions of Warbler in one or more other programming languages.

-If I implement a search function, I'll use Elasticsearch.
-Search, however, would be restricted to searching the excerpts stored by Warbler in the CouchDB database.

 ### August 2017 commenting thoughts